monitoringartist/dockbix-agent-xxl/README.md

 # Environment configuration variables

 You can use almost any [agent config parameter](https://www.zabbix.com/documentation/3.2/manual/appendix/config/zabbix_agentd), just add prefix `ZA_`.
-If you don't specify custom setting variable, then default Zabbix agent setting will be used.
-For example you want to use `StartAgents=10`, just add environment variable `-e "ZA_StartAgents=10"`.
+If you don't specify a custom setting variable, then default Zabbix agent setting will be used.
+For example, you want to use `StartAgents=10`, just add environment variable `-e "ZA_StartAgents=10"`.

 Example: